honojs/website/content/docs/getting-started/bun.md

 Currently, Bun does not support some function for working the application correct with Hono.

 * **JWT middleware** does not work on Bun yet. **DO NOT USE** *JWT* middleware on Bun.
-* "JSX Pragma" is not supported on Bun yet.
-So, you don't have to use **JSX middleware** on Bun.
-If you want to write JSX, use "React" instead of *JSX* middleware.

 ## Advanced